 - 1. Their model(s) may be moved for photography by representatives of the GSL Championship and representatives of the hobby media approved by GSL; and - 2.
 GSL, and any publication, may use the photographic image (however stored, reproduced and used) in any electronic or "hard copy" publication, magazine, book, and/or web pages without compensation to the builder/owner.
 No model may be removed from the Contest Hall during contest hours for photography. - 3.
-Additionally, by placing any model into GSL Championship competition or display, the contestant/participant hereby consents to all GSL Championship Rules and guidelines included in all official GSL Championship publications (including the website), and gives permission to the GSL Championship to publicize his/her model(s), including photographically and electronically, in all media coverage and records of the event including any web page, without compensation.
+Additionally, by placing any model into GSL Championship competition or display, the contestant/participant hereby consents to each GSL Championship Rules and guidelines included in all official GSL Championship publications (including the website), and gives permission to the GSL Championship to publicize his/her model(s), including photographically and electronically, in all media coverage and records of the event including any web page, without compensation.
 Sheraton Hotel Area

 Bus and Trax free-fare zone

 Bus and Trax free-fare zone

 North Temple

-outh Temple 4
+5 S outh Temple Trax train

-100 South Trax train l
+100 South ITAX (TAIIT

-500 West 400 West 300 West 200 Mest West Temple Main Street State Street 200 East
+500 West 400 West 300 West 200 Mutuos 200 Mest West Temple Main Street State Street 200 East

 200 400 300 300 South West Main State 200

-400 South
+400 South 1

 3 2 1 500 South

-l
+L ' '